pingcap/docs-tidb-operator/en/grant-permissions-to-remote-storage.md

               key: "secret_key"
     ```

-    The following example shows how to configure environment variables for Restore:
+    The following example shows how to configure environment variables for the Restore resource:

     ```yaml
     apiVersion: br.pingcap.com/v1alpha1